usc-cs/md_template/install.md

 Where `target_url` is where your website will be deployed to (e.g., `http://bits.usc.edu/target_url`).

-Alternatively, if you expect that you will be creating multiple sites, ask an admin to become a collaborator of that repository.

 After the sites.json has been updated, you will need to do a pull on the `bits.usc.edu:www/docs/md_receiver` folder.
 Use `git pull`.

-You will also need to add `ptzbot` with read access to your website repo.
-(The bot account used may change - it is defined in `github_account.json` in `md_receiver`.)
+Alternatively, if you expect that you will be creating multiple sites, ask an admin to become a collaborator of that repository.

 ### Make your changes as usual